Montgomery College: World War I

+World War II

-During World War II Bliss had the distinction of being selected by the U.S. Navy as one of six engineering schools to give Primary School in the Electronics Training Program and it graduated over 3,000 students.
+During World War II, the Bliss School was selected by the U.S. Navy as one of six engineering schools to give Primary School in the Electronics Training Program and it graduated over 3,000 students.
 Bliss Electrical School's building was sold to Montgomery County for $350,000.

+Montgomery Junior College

-The current college was organized in 1946 as "Montgomery Junior College," with its campus located at the Bethesda-Chevy Chase High School.
-Its first dean was Hugh G. Price.
-The first day of class was held on September 16, 1946.
+The current college was organized in 1946 as Montgomery Junior College, with its campus located at the Bethesda-Chevy Chase High School.
+Its first dean was Hugh G. Price."Ex-Teacher Made Dean Of Junior College".
+The Baltimore Sun.
+May 31, 1946. p.
+8. The first day of class was held on September 16, 1946.
 During its first school year, it had about 175 students.